Aaron98990/ways-of-the-game/law-changes.md

 - 2 YC = 1 RC - it's universal.
 Just causes too much confusion to fix an issue introduced by VAR.
 Look below for the important associated change with this.

 Law 14.1 ~~If the goalkeeper’s offense results in the kick being retaken, the goalkeeper is warned for the first offense in the game and cautioned for any subsequent offense(s) in the game unless the offense is a goalkeeper not on their goal line.~~
 - Warnings before mandatory cautions are dumb.
 It's not even a good tactic to be off the goal line or touching the nets, crossbar, goalpost as the ball can still enter the goal and in games with VAR if the goalkeeper blocks the ball off their line, its always a retake.
-Doesn't stop the referee from cautioning blatant offense (e.g goalkeeper 5 yards off goal line).
+Doesn't stop the referee from cautioning blatant offenses (e.g goalkeeper 5 yards off goal line).

 Law 11.4 A defending player who leaves the field of play without the referee’s permission will be considered to be on the goal line or touchline for the purposes of offside until the next stoppage in play or until the ~~defending team has played the ball towards the halfway line and it is outside its penalty area~~ *ball completely leaves that side of the field of play*.
 - Too aggressive/over-correction.
 For accounting for injured players, a more fair balance would be the above.